KU-Blockchain/xrp-docs/README.md

 - health records and ledgers for evidence
 -  system and local manisfests

-**Project Members**
-- Raj Kaura
-- Morgan Bergen
-- Tony Czajka

-- JayHawk for the VPN get us access to the test bed and get it set up on
-- Virtual machines and there are two desktop boxes that are available.
-- XRP verifier installer running
-- Longest running bitcoin miner
-- It is updating the chain and verifying things that might be added to the chain

 Adam is the Research Assistence professor and does the

 The system admin